vanus-labs/docs/content/user-guides/connector-guides/source/chatgpt/setup.md

 }
 ```

+## Template Scenarios

-Here is a template for this connector:
+Here are some easy to use scenarios for this connector.

 - [Chat with ChatGPT via Feishu bot](https://cloud.vanus.ai/connections/wizard?source=chatgpt&sink=feishu&id=20230329_0)